JimFawcett/DesignBites/README.md

 # DesignBites
-Demonstration code for Basics, e.g., Platform, Programming, and Object Models
+Demonstration code and docs for design.
+Current focus on project structure.

 Just starting.
 No code demos yet.
 Here are the current Design Bites: